-The Master of Education degree program of 36 hours is composed of at least 9 hours in educational and psychological foundations, 21-24 hours in a selected specialty area with at least 12 hours in one area, and 3 hours in a Master's Project.
-Specific courses within these categories are selected by the candidate in consultation with the candidate's graduate advisor and the Program Director.
+The Master of Education in School Counseling degree program of 36 hours is composed of at least 9 hours in educational and psychological foundations, 21-24 hours in a selected specialty area with at least 12 hours in one area, and 3 hours in a Master's Project.
+Specific courses within these categories are selected by the candidate in consultation with the candidate's graduate advisor and the Program Coordinator.